reingart/pyfpdf/docs/Unicode.md

 * Italic/Oblique: "i"
 * Bold-Italic: "bi"

 Note that we use the same family name for each of them, but load them from different files.
 Only when a font has variants (eg. "narrow"), or there are more styles than the four standard ones (eg. "black" or "extra light"), you'll have to add those with a different family name.
 If the font files are not located in the current directory, you'll have to provide a file name with a relative or absolute path.
+If the font is not found elsewhere, then fpdf2 will look for it in a subdirectory named "font".

 ```python
 from fpdf import FPDF